 Before 2012, 2-seeds went 10 straight years without losing in the First Round.
-In the seven years since that streak, we’ve seen four 2-seeds drop their first game.
+In the eight years since that streak, we’ve seen four 2-seeds drop their first game.
 Is this the start of a new trend?
 Or a weird statistical anomaly?
 Who knows?
 Let’s see what happens this year!

 - 91 went on to the Sweet 16